• Home

 The Qoustic Wound Therapy System

-An FDA-approved medical device directs focused sound waves to wound beds.
-During a feasibility study, scientists discovered an unexpected benefit: The sound waves can destroy drug-resistant bacteria.
+An FDA-approved medical device delivers focused sound waves to wound beds.
+In a feasibility study, researchers observed an unexpected benefit: the sound waves destroyed drug-resistant bacteria in vitro.
 Remarkably, this discovery goes largely unnoticed.

 How Was This Overlooked For So Long?